15 Best Things To Do Sapporo Winter (2026 Guide)

 During the whole month of February, the tour includes a visit to the Lake Shikotsu Ice Festival, where you can admire grand snow and ice sculptures up close.
 It’s a perfect alternative if you’ll miss the Sapporo Snow Festival.

-The day concludes at the Mitsui Outlet Park, Hokkaido's largest outlet shopping mall.
+The day concludes with shopping either at Otaru or Mitsui Outlet Park, Hokkaido's largest outlet shopping mall.
 I did a ton of shopping here, and got to sample various different Hokkaido dashi seasonings that I ended up purchasing and bringing home to make my own Hokkaido broth at home!

 Overall, I loved my tour experience.
 The guide was fluent in both English and Chinese and was really easy to talk to.
 He was engaging and kept us all on track throughout the day.